Mark Messier is one of the best hockey players of all time. Sometimes it’s easy to forget that.

 In 1990, with no “Great One” by his side, Messier tallied 45 goals and 129 points and won the Hart trophy.
 The Oilers beat the Bruins to add another Stanley Cup ring for Messier.
 Unfortunately, it would be his last with Edmonton.

-Messier’s first regular season at Madison Square Garden ended in his second Hart.
+Messier’s first regular-season campaign at Madison Square Garden ended in his second Hart.
 Still, the playoffs ended with an ousting at the hands of the Penguins.
-This was a problem, as the Rangers were mired in the bit of a Cup drought.
+This was a problem, as the Rangers were mired in a bit of a Cup drought.
 The Rangers had not won a Cup since 1940.
+54 years without any success is maybe okay for a smaller market, but when you play in the same town as the Yankees, you can’t settle for mediocre.

 Messier and the Rangers were facing the New Jersey Devils in the Eastern Conference Finals.
 They were behind 3-2 in the series.
 New York’s captain was undeterred, though, promising a win in Game 6 to the New York media.
 He then racked up a hat trick to lead the Rangers to a victory, and the team took home the series in Game 7.